foyt/fni/README.md

          <share-prepared-statements>false</share-prepared-statements>
        </statement>
      </datasource>

+#### Remove https listener

+Https is handled by NGINX, so we can remove it from the Wildfly.

+To do this, please do following configuration changes:

+  - Locate urn:jboss:domain:undertow:3.1 -subsystem and remove redirect-socket="https" from the http-listener
+  - Remove https-listener below
+  - Locate and remove socket-binding management-https

+#### Remove h2

 Now you can safely remove default h2 driver and database but before that you need to locate 'urn:jboss:domain:ee:4.0' subsystem and remove datasource -attribute from default-bindings context-service.